 - They can go on for too long.
 A good daily team check-in is quick and efficient.
 It’s not a status update meeting or a place to solve problems in real time.
 But check-ins often turn into that, which causes a lot of frustration for everyone involved.

-These issues led us to make Geekbot — an asynchronous daily team check-in tool that works through your company’s Slack account (and soon MS Teams).
+These issues led us to make Geekbot — an asynchronous daily team check-in tool that works through your company’s Slack account and MS Teams.

 In this post, we look at the benefits of running asynchronous daily team check-ins by showing you how your company can use Geekbot.